JCastro1986/Final-Project/README.md

 ### Topic

-Given the importance and growth that the real estate has shown in Mexico in the last few years, we´ll analyze and measure the prices of housing and commercial properties considering important features like location, ground and construction surface, age, number of rooms, bathrooms, and parking, etc., by creating a model that will predict the downs and rises of the real estate prices.
+Given the importance and growth that the real estate has shown in Mexico in the last few years, we´ll analyze and measure the prices of housing and commercial properties considering important features like location, land and usable area, age, number of rooms, bathrooms, and parking, etc., by creating a model that will predict the real estate prices.

 ### Justification